Alfresco/docs-alfresco/enterprise-viewer/latest/config/files/index.md

 #### oaLogoPath

 The path for the logo to display at the top left corner on the toolbar in the Alfresco Enterprise Viewer interface.
-Useful to override for different client logos.
+Useful to override for different logos.
 This path is relative to the `src/main/webapp` directory.

 Default Value: `images/logos`